SUSE-Enceladus/img-proof/docs/source/usage.rst

 The Google instance options are the guest os feature flags.
 See https://cloud.google.com/compute/docs/images/create-custom#guest-os-features for more details.
-As seen above a an example for Google looks like:
+As seen above an example for Google looks like:

 .. code-block:: console